 In the first instance a suitably trained impartial investigator will be appointed.
-They will conduct a preliminary investigation and report (verbally or in writing) to the relevant Head of Service/ Executive Director, who in conjunction with Human Resources will decide on the most appropriate process to follow.
+They will conduct a preliminary investigation and report (verbally or in writing) to the relevant member of the Leadership Team, who in conjunction with Human Resources will decide on the most appropriate process to follow.
 Options at this stage may include: